ChillBroYo/django-webserver/README.md

 # (I guess this step is optional in case you wanted to just leave this on forever for no reason)
 8. curl -H 'Accept: application/json; indent=4' -u admin:password123 http://127.0.0.1:8000/users/

-9. Gloat, you did it
+9. Gloat, you did it but then again look at this http://www.django-rest-framework.org/tutorial/quickstart/